Uncategorized9 min read

 When a business vacates a commercial space — whether due to relocation, consolidation, downsizing, or lease expiration — the space must be decommissioned.
 Office decommissioning is the coordinated process of removing all contents, restoring the space to lease-required condition, and surrendering it to the landlord.
 It also includes the strategic liquidation of furniture, equipment, and other assets to recover value and minimize waste.

 This overview guide is designed for facility managers, office managers, and operations directors who need a clear, comprehensive understanding of the decommissioning and liquidation process.
-Whether you are managing your first decommissioning or refining your approach for a repeat relocation, this guide from
+Whether you are managing your first decommissioning or refining your approach for a repeat relocation, this guide from Vector Installation Services covers every critical element.

 What Is Office Decommissioning?